QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Keep in mind that these are asymptotic results intended to understanding the scaling of the problem, and the constant can matter for a given fixed size.

-For example, the number of operations required for an `LU decomposition <https://en.wikipedia.org/wiki/LU_decomposition#Algorithms>`_ of a dense :math:`N \times N` matrix :math:`2/3 N^3`, ignoring the :math:`N^2` and lower terms.
-However, sparse matrix algorithms instead scale with the number of non-zeros in the matrix instead.
+For example, the number of operations required for an `LU decomposition <https://en.wikipedia.org/wiki/LU_decomposition#Algorithms>`_ of a dense :math:`N \times N` matrix :math:`f(N) = \frac{2}{3} N^3`, ignoring the :math:`N^2` and lower terms.
+Other methods of solving a linear system may have different constants of proportionality, even if they have the same scaling :math:`O(N^3)`.

 Rules of Computational Complexity
 ------------------------------------

 When combining algorithms, you will sometimes need to think through how `combining algorithms  <https://en.wikipedia.org/wiki/Big_O_notation#Properties>`_ changes complexity.
-For example, if you do,
+For example, if you use

-#. an :math:`O(N^3)` operation :math:`P` times, then it simply changes the constant and remains :math:`O(N^3)`
+#. an :math:`O(N^3)` operation :math:`P` times, then it simply changes the constant.
+The complexity remains :math:`O(N^3)`
-#. one :math:`O(N^3)` operation and another :math:`O(N^2)` one, then you take the max, which does not change the scale :math:`O(N^3)`
+#. one :math:`O(N^3)` operation and another :math:`O(N^2)` one, then you take the max.
+The complexity remains :math:`O(N^3)`
-#. a repetition of a :math:`O(N)` operation that itself uses an :math:`O(N)` one, you take the product, and the complexity becomes :math:`O(N^2)`
+#. a repetition of a :math:`O(N)` operation that itself uses an :math:`O(N)` one, you take the product.
+The complexity becomes :math:`O(N^2)`

-With this, there is a word of caution: dense matrix-multiplication is an `expensive operation <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Matrix_algebra>`_ for unstructured matrices, and the basic version is :math:`O(N^3)`.
+With this, we have an important word of caution: dense matrix-multiplication is an `expensive operation <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Matrix_algebra>`_ for unstructured matrices, and the basic version is :math:`O(N^3)`.

 Of course, modern libraries use highly turned and `careful algorithms <https://en.wikipedia.org/wiki/Matrix_multiplication_algorithm>`_ to multiply matrices and exploit the computer architecture, memory cache, etc., but this simply lowers the constant of proportionality and they remain :math:`O(N^3)`.

-A consequence is that, since many algorithms require matrix-matrix multiplication, it means that it is usually not possible to go below that order without further matrix structure.
+A consequence is that, since many algorithms require matrix-matrix multiplication, it is often not possible to go below that order without further matrix structure.

-That is, changing the constant of proportionality for a given size can help, but in order to achieve higher scaling you need to identify matrix structure and ensure your operations do not lose it.
+That is, changing the constant of proportionality for a given size can help, but in order to achieve higher scaling you need to identify matrix structure (e.g. tridigonal, sparse, etc.) and ensure your operations do not lose it.

 Losing Structure